Overview of Risperidone Risperidone is a medication used to treat certain mental health conditions, including schizophrenia, bipolar disorder, and irritability in people with autism. It works by helping to balance chemicals in the brain that affect mood, thoughts, and behavior. Doctors may prescribe

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with risperidone:
+Check interactions with Risperidone:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.